 We have the web client, we have declared the replied to object.
-We have provided headers into these.
+We have provided headers for these.
 We are preparing the URL for PDF to JPEG.
 So we want to output in JPEG images.
 So unities and URLs will be converted from PDF to JPEG.

 We provide the password and the pages.
 We provide the URL and enable the async option.
 So after this is done, the response string will be downloaded.
-We are going to parse into JSON.
-We are using Newton’s opt for this and if this, all success, then we are getting the job ID.
+We are going to parse it into JSON.
+We are using Newton’s opt for this and if this, all successful, then we are getting the job ID.